raganwald-deprecated/faux/doc/more_about_views.md

 **models**

 [Bacbone.js][b]'s views are great for managing interaction unobtrusively.
 Each view can have a model that serves as the source of the data displayed by its templates.
-The easiest way to initialize a view with data it to assign in to the `model` parameter:
+The easiest way to initialize a view with data is to assign in to the `model` parameter:

     StaffView = Backbone.View.extend({
       // elided